Executive Search · F&A · Financial Services · Trading & Energy · DFW & National

 Get In Touch

-Whether you're filling a critical seat, building a team, or looking for a specific professional in a specialized market — reach out directly.
+Whether you're filling a critical seat, evaluating an embedded talent partner engagement, need contract or interim coverage fast, looking for a specific professional in a specialized market, or thinking through what your finance team should actually look like in an AI-leveraged environment — reach out directly.
 I personally respond to every inquiry, usually the same business day.

 Dallas–Fort Worth, TX · Nationally Active